 Bill Gasiamis 12:11

 it has shifted everything?
 Yes, well, like I said, we owned our own business and he was a massage therapist as well.
 And so we have to close the business.
 Needless to say, at first I thought, all just take them to the shop with me, and you can just sit there all day.
-And that that didn’t work.
+And that didn’t work.
 So close the business.
-And in California, there’s a, a program called in home support services where if you’re on Medical, and you can qualify to be somebody caregiver through this in home Support Service Program, which is great.
+And in California, there’s a program called in-home support services where if you’re on Medical, you can qualify to be somebody’s caregiver through this in-home Support Service Program, which is great.

 So that’s how we live, you know, he gets a little bit of disability, I get social security and I get in the IHSS payments every month.
 So we moved up to the mountains and we love it here.
 You know, we’re away from the hustle and bustle of LA and it’s actually quite peaceful.
 And I do you know, freelance writing, and I do all kinds of other stuff on the side as well.
 So, yeah, it literally changed everything.

 Yeah.
 So you had to find a way to reinvent yourselves so that you can still continue to support yourselves and do things differently because everything is different now.